 Do I Need a New SIM Card for 5G?

 Typically, no, you don’t need a new SIM card.
 Most modern phones support 5G and 4G.
 Just make sure your device is 5G compatible.
-If you are in the market for a new 5G device, consider trying out Navi’s find a phone navigator.
+If you are in the market for a new 5G device, consider trying out Navi’s Phone Deal Finder.

 Who Has the Best 5G Network?

-While its coverage is less expansive, Verizon’s 5G speeds are impressive and could theoretically hit 2.5 GBPs.
-Verizon’s plans can also come with a variety of perks, including Hulu, Disney+, ESPN+, Travel Pass, and Verizon Cloud storage.
+While its coverage is less expansive, Verizon’s 5G speeds are impressive and could theoretically hit 2.5 Gbps.

 How Do I Turn Off 5G?

-If you want to, you can go into your settings and turn off 5G.
+If you’re in one of the areas where 4G LTE is actually faster than 5G, you can go into your settings and turn off 5G.
 Usually, this option will live with your other network settings or as an immediate option in your general settings.

 Is 5G Different From Gigabit LTE?